 Social Warfare is sold by Warfare Plugins team, where Monarch is a creation of Elegant Themes.
 Both does the basic job of a social share plugin very well but differ in some places in terms of what they offer.

-Let me warn you upfront that this post is going to be long because I am going to discuss each and every aspect in detail.
-So if you are looking for specific information use the TOC to jump to appropriate section.
+Let me warn you upfront that this post is going to be long because I am going to discuss both the plugin in great detail.
+So if you are looking for specific information use the TOC to jump to right section.

-Both the plugin does this job perfectly, they do provide good options with responsive design.
+Both the plugin does this job perfectly, they do offer good options with responsive design.
 You can select the location of the fixed social share buttons and enable floating social share buttons.

 Floating Icon Triggers and Location